-The scalars (multipliers) calculated to represent the different conditions assumed within the purse seine fishery are presented in Table 1.
-The change between the baseline period of 2019-2021 effort to represent effort levels in 2012 equates to an increase of 17% (multiplier = 1.17).
-This multiplier affects both bigeye and yellowfin where 2012 effort levels are assumed.
-If purse seine effort remains at 2019-2021 levels, but the FAD closure period changes to that specified in CMM 2023-01, a 19% increase in FAD sets is estimated.
-Given that increases in purse seine effort and increases in FAD sets due to closure changes are multiplicative, a scenario with 2012 effort and CMM 2023-01 FAD closures equate to an increase in purse seine FAD sets of 40% (multiplier of 1.40) relative to the baseline.
-If the FAD closure were removed completely, a comparable 39% increase in FAD sets is estimated.
-When this is combined with the scalar for 2012 effort levels, the resulting FAD set effort is 62% higher (multiplier = 1.62).
+- The change between the baseline period of 2019-2021 effort to represent effort levels in 2012 equates to an increase of 17% (multiplier = 1.17).
+This multiplier affects bigeye, yellowfin and skipjack where 2012 effort levels are assumed. - If purse seine effort remains at 2019-2021 levels, but the FAD closure period changes to that specified in CMM 2023-01, a 19% increase in FAD sets is estimated.
+This affects bigeye specifically. - Given that increases in purse seine effort and increases in FAD sets due to closure changes are multiplicative, a scenario with 2012 effort and CMM 2023-01 FAD closures equate to an increase in purse seine FAD sets of 40% (multiplier of 1.40) relative to the baseline for bigeye. - If purse seine effort remains at 2019-2021 levels, but the FAD closure were removed completely, a comparable 39% increase in FAD sets is estimated.
+When this is combined with the scalar for 2012 effort levels, the resulting FAD set effort is 62% higher (multiplier = 1.62) for bigeye.